Inaction On CO<sub>2</sub> Assailed

-The Bush Administration is facing legal attacks by lawmakers, several states, and environmental groups because of its delay in determining whether carbon dioxide emissions pose a danger to the public.
+THE BUSH ADMINISTRATION is facing attacks from Congress and in court over its delay in determining whether carbon dioxide emissions pose a danger to the public and require regulation.

-If EPA makes official its finding that CO2 poses a danger, it must regulate vehicles' emissions of this greenhouse gas.
-And under the Clean Air Act, such a regulation could require the agency to impose controls on CO2 releases from other sources as well, including factories and power plants.
+If EPA determines that CO2 poses a danger to the public, the agency must regulate emissions of this greenhouse gas from vehicles.
+Under the Clean Air Act, this would lead the agency to control CO2 releases from other sources, too, including factories and power plants.

-In the past year, EPA Administrator Stephen L. Johnson had told Congress that his agency was in the process of making this so-called endangerment finding.
-But on March 27, he announced in a letter to Congress that the agency first will ask the public for comment and then spend months analyzing this information before reaching a conclusion.
-Under this plan, the next administration will be left with the job of determining whether CO2 emissions endanger the public.
+In the past year, EPA Administrator Stephen L. Johnson had told Congress that the agency would make the so-called endangerment determination by the end of 2007.
+But in a March 27 letter to Congress, Johnson announced that the agency first will ask the public for comments and then spend months analyzing the information supplied before reaching a conclusion.
+Under this plan EPA won't decide whether CO2 emissions pose a danger until after a new president takes office in January 2009.

-Yet at the end of 2007, EPA already had determined that CO2 emissions do endanger public health or welfare, EPA staff members have told Congress, according to a statement from the House Select Committee on Energy Independence & Global Warming.
-The committee says that in December 2007 EPA forwarded this finding, which was signed by Johnson, along with a proposal to regulate emissions from motor vehicles to the White House for review.
-The documents have never been made public.
+Yet at the end of 2007, EPA already had determined that CO2 emissions from vehicles do endanger public health or welfare, agency staff members have told the House Committee on Oversight & Government Reform.
+EPA forwarded this finding, which Johnson signed, to the White House for review in December 2007, according to that committee.

-But in his letter to Congress, Johnson announced he would delay EPA's decision on CO2.
+"No finding has been completed," EPA spokesman Jonathan Shradar says.
+"There were draft materials prepared," he acknowledges, adding that the Supreme Court set no deadline for the agency to make its determination.

-"Rather than rushing to judgment on a single issue, this approach allows us to examine all the potential effects of a decision with the benefit of the public's insight," Johnson wrote, embracing an argument made by many in industry.
+The unusual move of issuing a subpoena requiring EPA to hand over documents related to the CO2 determination came from the House Select Committee on Energy Independence & Global Warming.
+Democrats and Republicans on the committee voted 12-0 in favor of the subpoena.

-Rep. Edward Markey (D-Mass.), chairman of the House Select Committee, says his panel will vote on April 2 to subpoena EPA documents showing the progress the agency made in response to the Supreme Court's decision last year.
+Johnson, in his letter to Congress, said he delayed EPA's decision on CO2 because of an energy law enacted in December 2007 that boosts vehicle fuel economy and because of the broad regulatory impact an endangerment finding would trigger.
+"Rather than rushing to judgment on a single issue, this approach allows us to examine all the potential effects of a decision with the benefit of the public's insight," Johnson wrote.

-Also on April 2, which is the first anniversary of the Supreme Court's ruling, states and environmental groups are expected to file suit asking a federal court to set a deadline for EPA to announce its endangerment finding.
+But the states and environmental groups say EPA's determination must be based on scientific data, not on potential regulatory effects of the agency's conclusion.
+They asked a federal appeals court to order EPA to make its decision within 60 days.

 Join the conversation